akao47/Nemotron/docs/train/nano3/rl.md

 # Stage 2: Reinforcement Learning (RL)

-Align the instruction-tuned model using GRPO (Group Relative Policy Optimization) with NeMo-RL.
+This stage aligns the instruction-tuned model using GRPO (Group Relative Policy Optimization) with NeMo-RL.

 ## Overview

-This stage takes the SFT model and further aligns it using reinforcement learning.
-The GRPO algorithm optimizes the policy based on reward signals from NeMo-Gym environments, producing a final aligned model.

-Nemotron 3 Nano is trained in three stages: supervised fine tuning (SFT), multi-environment reinforcement learning (RLVR), and reinforcement learning from human feedback (RLHF) (see [Tech Report Section 3.2](https://arxiv.org/abs/2506.XXXXX)).
-During SFT, we trained Nemotron 3 Nano on a diverse set of chat, agentic, and reasoning tasks to imbue the model with reasoning budget control, reasoning on/off control, and tool-integrated reasoning capabilities.
-Following SFT, we used multi-environment RL to strengthen model capabilities.
-We trained on all environments simultaneously, resulting in a smooth and uniform improvement in model capabilities.
-During RLHF, we utilized a large and accurate generative reward model (GenRM) to enhance the performance of Nemotron 3 Nano on key chat benchmarks.
+RL training transforms the SFT model into a fully aligned model through multiple reinforcement learning methodologies.
+The approach follows [Tech Report Section 3.2](https://arxiv.org/abs/2506.XXXXX).

+The RL pipeline consists of three components:
+1. **RLVR (RL from Verifiable Rewards)** — Multi-environment training with verifiable reward signals
+2. **RLHF with GenRM** — Generative reward model-based alignment
+3. **DPO for tool hallucination** — Preference learning to reduce spurious tool calls

+Training alternates between RLVR and RLHF stages: one RLVR stage immediately after SFT, one RLHF stage, then a final RLVR stage.

-> **Note**: This recipe uses only the **open-sourced subset** of RL data.
-Results are not expected to match the full tech report benchmarks.
-This serves as a **reference implementation** for the RL methodology.
+> **Open-Source Data Only**: This recipe trains exclusively on the open-sourced subset of RL data.
+Results will differ from the tech report benchmarks, which used additional proprietary data.
+Use this recipe as a reference implementation to apply the methodology with your own data.

 | Component | Description |
 |-----------|-------------|